Admission requirements

 In the Netherlands, it is important to distinguish between civiel effect, that is, whether you should be able to gain admission to the bar in the Netherlands, and professional organisations like the Nederlandse Orde van Belastingadviseurs (NOB), that is, whether you should be able to join the Dutch Association of Tax Advisers or a similar organisation.

 To become a member of the Nederlandse Orde van Belastingadviseurs (NOB), you must have obtained at least 52 credits for courses relating to tax law, out of which at least 30 credits must have been obtained during your master’s studies.
 In addition to this, you must have obtained at least 9 credits for business economics courses and 9 credits for private law courses.
-You can also consult the website of the NOB.
 Our master’s programme in International and European Tax Law (all specialisations) is designed in a way that you will be able to fulfill these requirements if you have obtained a bachelor degree in Fiscaal Recht or Fiscal Economics at Maastricht University.
+Otherwise you might have to follow (part of) a compensatory programme, depending on your work experience and previous education.
+The NOB offers three compensatory programmes: customs, tax technology, and transfer pricing.
+You can also consult the website of the NOB for more information.

 Is civiel effect and/or NOB membership important for you?
 If yes, please be advised that even if you qualify for direct admission to the master’s programme in International and European Tax Law, this does not mean that you qualify for civiel effect and/or NOB after graduating from the programme.
 Rather, whether you qualify for one or both of these depends on your previous education.
 You can find some combinations in the overview below (please note that this overview focuses on the programmes offered at Maastricht University):